Today I have a couple of questions to start off with. How strong is your faith? And, would you let someone spit in your eye?

 The man may not have known who Jesus was as far as His deity was concerned but he had enough faith in a man he heard could heal him of his affliction.
 How many times have we believers blown our healings and blessings because we wanted to control how God was going to heal us or bless us.
 How many of us today would let our Pastor or Church Elder anoint us with his saliva or “spit” today to obtain our healing?
 Most likely we would run out of the door, go home and get on FaceBook or Twitter and tell everybody how the Pastor or Elder has lost their minds, meanwhile, our pains and afflictions would continue.
 If Jesus himself came down to heal us personally, I believe some still would not believe, and we know who He is.

 The blind man did not truly know who Jesus was and is, but we have no excuse.
 If you read the Bible you know that God does not think like a man, His thoughts are not our thoughts.
 We must stop trying to assist God with His work.
 The blind man did not question God.
 He could have said “is that spit you’re about to put in my eye?
 You sure you want to do that?
 Why can’t you use water?” but he trusted Jesus, that He knew what He was doing.
 Today's believer has too many worldly options to choose from when something goes wrong in our lives.
 We run here and there, looking for help and answers, always turning to God as a last resort.
 God wants us to trust Him to the point where even if He asks us to let him rub spit in our eyes, we will say “whatever you will, Lord.”

 PRAYER: Father God, forgive us for our lapses in faith.
 Help us to trust in you in all things, for it was you who created all things.
 Let us not turn to created things for help but to the creator of all things that were created.
 We pray this in Jesus name, Amen.

-God bless you all, Brother Darrell, Speaking Off The Wall
+God bless you all, Brother Darrell, Spaking Off The Wall